Little Ray heard, “What's that, Mommy?”

 A stingray is flat.
 When viewed from the underside, Little Ray correctly wears a “smile”.
 This should get friends smiling.
 Smiles grace those who are helpful, successful, loving and learning.

 Stingray parks are popular.
-Lessons about ocean life help with life on land.
-Stingrays and other rays are among the few fish with eyes on the top of their heads.
-Stingrays look up at people and may not show a wild side.
+Lessons from the ocean benefit life on land.
+Rays are among the few fish with eyes on the tops of their heads.
+These fish look up at people, imploring respect.

-Interactive lagoons call them “stingrays”.
-The shark connection might scare visitors.
-People swim with them.
-The stinging spines are humanely removed or trimmed.
+Interactive lagoons do not advertise the shark connection.
+For public safety, the stinging spines are humanely removed or trimmed.
 Trimming does not hurt.
-The barbs grow back.
+Barbs grow back.

 Some stingrays refuse handling.
-Cleaners of inside aquarium walls take extra care with fish kept together for breeding or display.
-Even small pancake sharks can make memorable stings.
+Cleaners of inside aquarium walls take extra care with specimens kept together for breeding or display.
+Small pancake sharks make memorable stings.

-Stingrays can cause a fever with their sting.
-Experienced handlers know the pain that comes with snatching a quick touch.
+Experienced handlers know the suffering that comes with a quick touch.
 Few victims are willing to repeat the experience.
-These tough-skinned fish withstand touching.
+Contact with tough, sharp sharkskin denticles also may produce injury.

-Aquariums use processed foods.
-Stingrays prefer small, fresh, live fish, snails, shrimps, crabs, worms, clams and other creatures.
-Bottom feeders use snouts and fins to stir up meals.
+Aquariums use processed feed.
+Stingrays prefer small, fresh, live catches: fish, snails, shrimps, crabs, worms, clams, etc. Bottom feeders stir up meals with their snouts and fins.
 They hunt.
 They ambush.

 The pancake form gives fish special abilities.
-Interesting facts about them should be discussed with children.
+Fascinating facts about them are captivating for children.
 Little Ray works on his weaknesses.
 Applaud his passionate efforts with kids in your life.